Yohesky/Yohesky/README.md

 <h1 align="center">👋 I'm Yohesky Pimentel, Frontend Developer</h1>

 <p> 🎓 I'm computer engineer </p>
-<p> 📅 I've little more than 2 year of experience working as frontend developer </p>
+<p> 📅 I've little more than 3 year of experience working as frontend developer </p>
-<p> 🧠 I have certains knowledges about create APIS with node </p>
+<p> 🧠 I have certains knowledges about create APIS with node and Java </p>
 <p> 📈 I'm autodidact </p>
 <p> 💥💻 Apppasionate to getting always more knowlodge and experience </p>
 <p> 📫 Leave me a message: